lourenci/blog/content/blog/my-favorite-vim-plugins/index.md

 ### [janko-m/vim-test](https://github.com/janko/vim-test/)

 I make a lot of tests in my day.
 With vim-test, I can go to a specified spec's context and run it with the `:TestNearest` command.
 Vim-test will automatically detect my test IDE and run only that context on that IDE.
-It's beaultiful.
+It's beautiful.

 I've some commands mapped in my Vim: